dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code.md

 {:.message}

 But don’t forget: we still need to resolve (ii) i.e. impose the constraint of the $$-\sum_v A_v$$ term.
 Consider the action of $$A_v$$ operator on a vertex: it will simply flip the states of the qubits adjacent to that vertex.
 If we start from a particular closed loop configuration, the action of $A_v$ will change it to some other *topologically equivalent* closed loop configuration.
 We can thus think of the process of applying $A_v$’s as simply that of “reconnecting” the closed loops within the same topological equivalence class.
 Now we demand from a ground state[^4] $$ \ket \psi$$ to fulfill $$A_s \ket \psi  = +1 \ket \psi \forall s$$ i.e. loosely speaking after any reconnection of the closed loop configurations, state should remain invariant.
 This is only possible if we restrict an arbitrary superposition state $$\ket \psi$$ found before, to the one of the four ground states consisting of an equal amplitude superposition of all topologically equivalent closed loop configurations (See Fig. !!) -->

+Nice!
+Ground states formed from the equal superpositions of topologically equivalent loops is our first key result.

 ## Long-range entanglement
 Having found ground states of the toric code,